-On rare occasions, Greener Journals may make corrections so as to maintain the standard of the articles in its academic archive.
+On rare occasions, GSP may make corrections so as to maintain the standard of the articles in its academic archive.
 Minor or major corrections will require authorization of the editor of the journal.

 In other cases where the content of an article is observed to be violating certain rights or offensive we may have to remove that article from our site.
 Article may also be retracted due to scientific errors, misconduct, or plagiarism.

 Authors and their representatives should avoid releasing details about their article to representatives of the media until that article has been published online.
 Authors may only present detailed information at professional conferences before publication, but authors should abstain from giving out significant material from their articles before online publication.
 Officers of the press, public affairs, and others can have free access to copies of articles after publication.